-Whether you’re a child violin prodigy or a failing business entrepreneur, a small-town lawyer or sales assistant, there will come a time in life that you will get knocked down.
+Whether you’re a child violin prodigy or a failing business entrepreneur, a small-town lawyer, or a sales assistant, there will come a time in life when you will get knocked down.

 This is a fact of human existence; perhaps the only way we can come to know success or happiness.